By Julian Patrick

 If the present arch or lintel is too high then you will need to fit a new one underneath the existing one (if the higher one is wood then it may need to be removed: see Distance to combustibles).

-I also strongly advise making sure that you allow enough height for your hearth thickness PLUS the height of your stove PLUS 50cm (minimum).
+Make sure that you allow enough height for your hearth thickness PLUS the height of your wood burning stove PLUS 50cm (minimum).
 This will ensure that you have enough height above the stove to fit two flue-pipe elbows should you need to do this (if your stove is going to end up too close to the back wall leaving insufficent air gap to cover the stove manufacturer’s requirements).

 Too little gap and the elbows will not pass the lintel or will pass through the closure plate at 45 degrees which means you cannot use a sealing cover plate.